ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 **Dimensionality:**  Consider that you wish to divide a collection of information points into 2 dimensions into 2 categories.
 LDA reduces the dimensionality of your settings like so:
 K(Groups) = 2.
 2-1 = 1.

-**But why so?**  Because "at most K-1-dimensional affine subspace contains the K centroids."
+**But why so?**

+Because "at most K-1-dimensional affine subspace contains the K centroids."

 **What is the affine subspace?**

 The phrase "I'm going to generalize the affine qualities of Euclidean space" is expressed in a geometric notion or architecture.

-**Now, what are those affine properties of Euclidean space?** In three-dimensional space, a location could be represented by three coordinates.
+**Now, what are those affine properties of Euclidean space?**

+In three-dimensional space, a location could be represented by three coordinates.
 A location with two values in a two-dimensional sphere and a position with one value in a one-dimensional space ought to be capable to be represented.
 This two-dimensional problem's dimensionality was reduced via LDA to only one dimension.
 We may now begin the important task of responding to the information.
-We have two groups, as well as a line may connect any two places in either dimension.
+We have two groups, as well as a line may connect any two places in either dimension.<br>

 Thus, a number of such data points are given to us, each with a 2D representation (x,y).
 These values will be divided into categories 1 or 2 using LDA.

 ### 43. Explain LDA steps?